 New Zealand School Trustees Association provides free advice and support through their governance and employment advisory services and professional development workshops.
 For more information view here.

-In the board's decision-making process, all trustees work to take into account all relevant information, and to vote in the best interests of all students, regardless of which position individual trustees hold across the table.
+In the board's decision-making process, all members take into account all relevant information and to vote in the best interests of all students.

-How do I find out more about my school's board of trustees?
+How do I find out more about my school's board?

 Your school should have a board page or portal on its website.
 This should have information about who is on the board, how to contact the board, meeting dates and the board’s annual reports.
 The portal could also have board minutes (from the public part of the meeting), links to the board’s strategic and annual plans, and many or most of the board’s policies, including the school’s concerns and complaints policies and procedures.

-If this information is not on your schools’ website, or your school does not yet have a website, contact the school office for this information.
+If this information is not on your schools’ website, contact the school office for this information.

 Can I attend board meetings?

-A school board of trustees meeting follows the same rules as other local authorities, such as council meetings, and is “open to the public“.
-In practice, this means that board meetings and agendas must be “publicly notified”.
+A school board meeting follows the same rules as other local authorities, such as council meetings, and is ‘open to the public’.
+In practice, this means that board meetings and agendas must be ‘publicly notified’.

 - attend to observe the public part of a board meeting

 - ask for permission to speak.
 This is best done in advance by contacting the presiding member (also known as the ‘Chair’)

 Can I ask for the board’s strategic plan and board minutes?

-Anyone can ask to see (and in some cases request copies of) most of a school board of trustee’s documents and records.
+Anyone can ask to see (and in some cases request copies of) most of a school board’sdocuments and records.
 They include minutes from the public part of the meeting and the board’s strategic plan.
 This contains the board’s vision, aims, objectives, directions, and targets, achievement goals/targets and policies.

 Anyone can also request to see (or request copies of) the board’s public excluded minutes.
 The board follows the rules in the Official Information Act 1982 for this type of information request and can decide to hold back certain information.
 They must give the requester a reason for this.
 (An example would be to protect a person’s privacy).

-What can parents expect from their school board of trustees?
+What can parents expect from their school board?